05.08.2024

 Although SEO and content teams work differently (and measure their success in different ways), they both work towards the same end goal.
 Ultimately, the role of both SEO and content is to boost a website’s visibility and drive conversions.
 SEO’s primary aim is to deliver page one search rankings that drive users to the site, while content focuses more on keeping those users there and engaging with them.

 Take either one of these channels away and your marketing strategy will begin to fall apart.
-Let’s say you have a rock-solid SEO plan that’s delivering page one rankings on Google’s SERPs and driving thousands of visitors to your site each week.
+Let’s say you have a rock-solid eCommerce SEO plan that’s delivering page one ranking on Google’s SERPs and driving thousands of visitors to your site each week.
 If your content isn’t up to scratch, those users will (in most cases) close the tab and take their business elsewhere.

 It’s no use having thousands of users on your site if only a small percentage of them actually convert into customers.
 If you invest solely in your SEO strategy and neglect content, this is the situation you’re likely to find yourself in.
 Your site might attract a lot of people but it won’t keep them engaged for very long, the telltale sign being a high bounce rate.